COMPLETE MAGNESIUM SUPPORT

 • Abdominal pain and cramps

-• Constipation or diarrhea or an alternation between the two
+• Stubborn constipation or diarrhea or an alternation between the two

 • Impaired digestion (excessive fullness after eating, stomach pain or cramping, undigested food in your stool, greasy stools that are difficult to flush)